Part 17: Design Trajectories with Astrogator

 4. Launch Vehicle Trajectory

-6. Notice that the trajectory ends at burnout.
+6. Notice it's trajectory ends at burnout.

 Inserting a satellite